jranger615/T500xVORON/README.md

 ## Things to Buy
-* If you cant Print ABS or Dont want to print your StealthBurner - https://www.etsy.com/listing/1220054510/voron-stealthburner-clockwork-2
+* If you cant Print ABS or Dont want to print your StealthBurner - https://www.etsy.com and search for Voron StealthBurner.
+Make sure you get CW2 setup
-You will have to talk to the guy and ask him to print all the seperate parts (Board Spacer, PCB Specific PCB Door, Cable Chain stuff,)
+You will have to talk to the sellery and ask him to print all the seperate parts (Board Spacer, PCB Specific PCB Door, Cable Chain stuff,)

 * Optionally you can also use craftcloud.com to have things like the Bed Spacers and T500 Adapter printed in ABS.
 My Prefered Vendor is 3D Pros